MicrosoftDocs/azure-dev-docs/articles/java/ee/deploy-java-liberty-app-aca.md

 You can now use the following steps to test the Docker image locally before deploying to Azure.

 1. Run the image using the following command.
-This command uses the environment variables defined previously.
+This command uses the database related environment variables defined previously.

    ### [Bash](#tab/in-bash)